NetScaler Gateway plug-in Upgrade Control

 The plug-in always gets upgraded whenever the end user’s plug-in version doesn’t match with the plug-in shipped with NetScaler.
 This is the default behavior.
 Choose this option if you don’t want multiple plug-in versions running in your enterprise.

-b.
-Essential (and security)
+- Essential (and security)

 The plug-in only upgraded when it is deemed necessary.
-Upgrades are deemed necessary in following two circumstances
+Upgrades are deemed necessary in the following two circumstances

-You should choose this option if you want to minimize the number of plug-in upgrades, but don’t want to miss any plug-in security updates
+Choose this option if you want to minimize the number of plug-in upgrades, but don’t want to miss any plug-in security updates

 The plug-in does not get upgraded.